 The Embassy strongly urges all travelers who visit Russia to purchase traveler’s medical insurance which includes coverage for a medical evacuation.

-For routine medical care, we have compiled a list of medical service providers (PDF 143 KB).
+For routine medical care we have compiled a few lists of local medical service providers (see below).
 The U.S. Embassy assumes no responsibility for the professional ability or reputation of the persons or medical facilities whose names appear on the following list.
 This information is subject to change without notice.
 If you find any inaccuracies, please contact us.